 yli’s San Francisco office was established in 1992 and houses programs and our headquarters.
 This office grew the youth philanthropy program seeded in Marin into a nationally recognized program, Building Leaders in Innovative New Grant-making (BLING).
-Our innovative approach puts final decision-making authority into the hands of youth, and has invested over 300,000 dollars in youth-led social justice projects to date.
+Our innovative approach puts final decision-making authority into the hands of youth, and has invested over $300,000 in youth-led social justice projects to date.

 Since then, the office has grown to include many more programs that identify and address key issues impacting San Francisco youth and their communities, and has led critical victories in substance abuse prevention across the Bay Area.

 Washington Positive Peer Pressure (WPX3), a youth group at George Washington High School, shared results of their school-based research on youth alcohol consumption to provide positive peer pressure that encourages … Continued

 The event was held at Manny’s Cafe in San Francisco’s Mission District.
 It showcased youth leaders’ key data findings, PhotoVoice projects, and presentations from LGBT Minus Tobacco, Bay Area Community … Continued